Joining our lab at University of Arizona

 Human Environment Geography

 I am a human-environment geographer seeking to understand, map, and mitigate the causes and consequences of global environmental change with and for marginalized populations.
 I engage in a wide array of disciplines and methods from land system science, to hydrology, to the social sciences.
 PhD and Master's applicants should have either expertise in or a willingness to learn satellite image analysis, programming, and quantitative skills.
 Applicants must also demonstrate a commitment to building a more socially just world.
 We are devoted to building a diverse, inclusive, and anti-racist lab.
 Women and all expressions of gender identity, Black, Indigenous, and people of Color, LGBTQ people, and individuals with disabilities are especially encouraged to apply.
+We are hiring a postdoc to join our lab to apply machine learning satellite-based flood mapping efforts in Bangladesh (funded by NASA) and with Environmental Justice organizations to understand urban development and flood equity in the US (funded by NSF) - apply here- we start reviewing applications April 1 but will remain open until filled.
 Our lab is full for next year- I am currently not accepting PhD or masters students for Fall 2024, check back for Fall 2025.
-Also consider working with Jon Sullivan in our department who is actively recruiting (he's got funding for students!!) and also mixes remote sensing and social science in human environment geography- Id love to co-advise or be on your committee perhaps!

 Tucson